COVID-19 pandemic in Florida: Initial cases (January–May 2020)

 March 11: UF Health Shands Hospital confirm they are treating their first patient with a case of COVID-19, but decline to say whether it was the same person who tested positive for the virus earlier in the week.
 The Centers for Disease Control and Prevention (CDC) award Florida $27 million to help quell the pandemic.

-March 13: It is confirmed that Mayor of Miami Francis X. Suarez had contracted the virus.
+March 13: It is confirmed that Mayor of Miami Francis Suarez had contracted the virus.
 The Department of Health confirms that an Orange County resident died in California after contracting COVID-19 while traveling.

 March 14: Orlando International Airport confirms that one of its Transportation Security Administration (TSA) agents had tested positive for COVID-19, bringing the total of TSA agents across the United States to have the virus to five after four other TSA agents at Mineta San Jose International Airport in California tested positive.

 March 17: Governor DeSantis orders bars and nightclubs to close for 30 days, gyms announce that they would be closing, and the first medical group offers drive through COVID-19 testing in Central Florida.

 March 18: Nineteen senior living facilities are suspected to be infected by the coronavirus.
 The state purchases 2,500 testing kits.
 In addition, congressman Mario Diaz-Balart from Miami tests positive for the coronavirus.
 After his diagnosis, he self-quarantines in his Washington, D.C. apartment.

 March 20: A Pasco and a Broward County resident dies.
 A man who returned to California after visiting Walt Disney World and Universal Orlando approximately two weeks prior dies from the virus.
 DeSantis orders that restaurants use take-out and delivery only to prevent guests from eating at restaurants.